mjosc/awesome-props.ts/README.md

 # awesome-props.ts

+> This is a very simple client-side application meant as an exercise in the technologies and features described below.

 A dive into TypeScript + React with an introduction to client-side JWT authentication and some practice with React.componentWillReceiveProps.

 The app interfaces with the [AwesomeDotNet](https://github.com/mjosc/AwesomeDotNet) API which connects to a MySQL database with a very simple LMS-type schema.